morsedigital/dotmailer/README.md

          DotMailer::DataField name: "FIELD2", type: "Numeric", visibility: "Private", default: 0
        ]

+NOTE: The returned data fields are cached in memory for `DotMailer::Account::CACHE_LIFETIME` seconds to avoid unnecessarily hitting the API.

 ### Create

 `DotMailer::Account#create_data_field` will attempt to create a new data field.
 On failure it raises an exception: